eea/eea.docker.postgres/postgres/Readme.md

 named *data*.
 The data container keeps the persistent data for a production environment and [must be backed up](https://github.com/paimpozhil/docker-volume-backup).

-So if you are running in a devel environment, you can skip the backup and delete the container if you want.
+So if you are running in a development environment, you can skip the backup and delete the container if you want.

 On a production environment you would probably want to backup the container at regular intervals.